Fisker's First Electric Pickup Could Be Called 'Alaska'

 Similarly, nothing is known about when such a truck might come to market, or how much it could cost.
 Our colleagues at Inside EVs caught the first teaser last August, which offered little more than a statement that a Fisker truck would use the same platform as its SUV.
 We do know something about that – the Fisker Ocean debuted last month at the Consumer Electronics Show in Las Vegas with a 300-mile range and a starting price of $37,499.
 It’s an intriguing cost for what looks like an attractive and capable SUV, but production won’t begin until next year and the first deliveries aren’t expected until 2022.

 That’s a long time for buyers to wait in the fast-paced SUV world, and presumably, this as-yet unconfirmed pickup truck would take even longer to arrive.
 Meanwhile, Tesla, Ford, and General Motors are planning to have electric trucks out late next year, with Rivian still shooting for a late-2020 arrival for its R1T.
-Perhaps that’s why this tweet was taken down not long after it went up.

-Still, that hasn’t stopped us from reaching out to Fisker for comment on this errant post.
-If we get a reply we will certainly update our article with the latest information.